What is Diverticulitis?

 Diverticulitis diagnosis is made using a contrast-enhanced CT scan.
 CT scan of the colon may show colonic wall inflammation and the presence of diverticula.
 It is important to note that colonoscopy and barium enema, modalities very commonly used for diagnosis of colonic pathologies, are strictly contraindicated in case of diverticulitis due to the high risk of diverticular perforation.

-After diagnosis, diverticulitis is classified based on their severity into different stages:
+After diagnosis, diverticulitis is classified based on its severity into different stages:

 - Stage 0 – asymptomatic diverticulosis